seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **LUCIUS**
 We do, and vow to heaven and to his highness,
 That what we did was mildly as we might,
-Tendering our sister’s honour and our own.
+Tendering our sister's honour and our own.

 **MARCUS ANDRONICUS**
 That, on mine honour, here I do protest.